MaristelaHairetaki/TCP-Client-Server-Implementation/README.md

 ## Introduction

-This project, is an implementation of the TCP protocol using Python, and was an assinment for the course "Internet Protocols", that I took during my 3rd year of undergraduate studies.
+This project, is an implementation of the TCP protocol using Python, and was an assignment for the course "Internet Protocols", that I took during my 3rd year of undergraduate studies.

 The server works as a calculator, and can perform 4 basic arithmetic calculations (addition, subtraction, division and multiplication).